Beijing Capital International Airport: Intraterminal transportation

 In conjunction with the construction of the new terminal, Bombardier Transportation installed a 2 km automated people mover which connects T3C and T3E via T3D in a 2–5-minute one-way trip.
 The line uses Innovia APM 100 vehicles running at 6-minute intervals at a maximum speed of 55 km/h.

-New Innovia APM 300 vehicles were being delivered to Beijing Capital International Airport Terminal 3 People Mover in July 2021.
+In July 2021, new Innovia APM 300 vehicles were delivered to the Beijing Capital International Airport Terminal 3 People Mover.